Arwa-Fawzy/Deep-Generative-3D-Framework-for-Heart-Digital-Twin-with-MRI-Image-Reconstruction/README.md

-# 3D GAN: Generating Realistic Heart Volumes for Patient Digital Twin
+# Deep Generative 3D Framework for Heart Digital Twin with MRI Image Reconstruction
 ## Overview

 The generation of **high-quality 3D cardiac images** is hindered by **privacy constraints** and the **limited availability of publicly labeled medical imaging datasets**.
 These images are essential for **model training**, **digital twins**, **simulation**, and **diagnostic augmentation**.